Ephesians in the Bible with Gods masterpiece in it

 To understand you are God’s masterpiece, you must learn to define yourself based on your identity in Christ.

+Do we need to do anything to become God’s masterpiece?
 What is the truth when it comes down to defining yourself?
 Who or what may define you?
 You?
 Your parents?
 Your neighbor?
 Your boss?
 Your spouse?
 Your friends?
 Your enemies?
 Your circumstances?

 No!
 None of these truly define you.
-You are created in God’s image; you are God’s masterpiece.
+You are created in His own image—you are God’s masterpiece.
+He knew you before you were born and you don’t need to do anything to become His masterpiece.
+Because God made you in His image, You are God’s handiwork.
 No human being on planet earth can re-define you, neither can any condition or circumstance.

 The truth is: God defines you, and no-one or nothing else.
 His opinion about you matters and nothing else.
 He created you.
 He knew you before you were born and His plans for you are good.
-As if this is not enough, He also paid the highest price for you: He bought you with the blood of Jesus, His only Son, and made you His own.
+As if this is not enough, He also paid the highest price for you: He bought you with the blood of Jesus Christ, His only Son, and made you His own.
 You are His; you belong to Him.
 That defines who you are.

 God’s definition of you is more important than any other definition of yourself, even if it is your own definition.
 You must let go of your past and your own thoughts in order to accept God’s definition of you and make it your own.
 God’s Word prevails over you.
 It prevails over your own word and any word spoken by anyone else ever, whether in the past, present, or in days to come.